Codex MCP integration

 - Click Create key.

-2. Export your API key as an environment variable
+2. Export your MCP key as an environment variable

-Codex reads the API key from an environment variable rather than embedding it directly in the config file.
+Codex reads the MCP key from an environment variable rather than embedding it directly in the config file.
 Add the

 following line to your shell profile, such as ~/.zshrc, ~/.bashrc, or equivalent: